NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Colombia taxes tax residents on worldwide income.
 You become a tax resident after spending 183+ days (continuous or cumulative) in Colombia in any 12-month period.

-• Tax residency threshold: 183 days in any rolling 12-month period — applies to income earned worldwide
+• Tax residency threshold: 183 days in any rolling 365-day window — applies to income earned worldwide.
+Window can span two calendar years; residency assigned to second year if threshold crossed there

 • Non-residents pay a flat 35% withholding tax on Colombian-source income only